ladybug-tools/spider/cookbook/design-explorer-very-lite/README.md

 * Files load just fine using Three,js ObjectLoader
 * Oh wow!.
 These files include scene data.
 It's like we are back at the AEC Hackathon in 2014.
 It was a mistake then (__mea culpa__).
 It's like a joke now.
+* My bad.
+The files are OK.
+Scene data is not in the files.
+It's Object Loader or something creating the scene data.
+* looks like I have some learning to do.
+* 17:52 ~  Lesson learned. things seem to be working OK kind of